Step 4: How to find work experience that gets you hired

 The difference between growing with the client and doing too much can be subtle, but it’s an important distinction.
 Your first clue will be if a prospect wants you to take care of mundane tasks instead of the problem-solving project you’re proposing.
 Be wary of these ones; you might still be able to get what you need out of the project, but keep an eye on how much “busy work” gets thrown your way.
-If you end up becoming a button-pushing intern instead of building your portfolio, then it’s time to renegotiate the responsibilities or to say goodbye.
+If you end up becoming a button-pushing intern instead of building up your work experience with the interesting stuff, then it’s time to renegotiate the responsibilities or to say goodbye.

 Growing with the client

 This is where you’ve proven yourself by delivering good work and meeting your deadlines.
 The client likes working with you, communication is generally clear, and the vibes are positive.
 This happens after the initial probationary period that mark the beginning of most business relationships (especially with freelancers and new employees).

 Marketing agencies have to deal with this on a daily basis.
 They call it “scope creep.”
 It’s when the client asks more and more from you for no additional reward, and it adds up to so much that you end up spending your time on inane tasks instead of focusing on doing what’s actually valuable.
 Do not become a button-pushing monkey for clients.

 Ideally, you’ll also want to get a written recommendation and some skill endorsements on LinkedIn.
 That makes it fairly important to maintain a good relationship with your prospects (soon to be clients) throughout the course of your project for them.